nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `find PREFIX/KEYWORDS [KEYWORDS]`
 * The find command works by entering only **one** prefix corresponding to a tutor's profile attribute, followed by the keyword(s) to search
-* The search is case-insensitive. e.g hans will match Hans
+* The search is case-insensitive. e.g. hans will match Hans
 * The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
 * Only the attribute that corresponds to the prefix entered is searched.
 * Partial words will be matched e.g. Han will match Hans